hobson/Text-Classification-CNN-PyTorch/README.md

 ## Text Classification with CNNs in PyTorch

-[Fernando Lopez][linkedin-fernando] ([@FernandoLpz](https://github.com/FernandoLpz)) attempted to implement the architecture proposed in the paper [Convolutional Neural Networks for Sentence Classification](https://arxiv.org/pdf/1408.5882.pdf).
+Re-implementation, simplification of [Fernando Lopez][linkedin-fernando]'s ([@FernandoLpz](https://github.com/FernandoLpz)) [Text Classification CNN](https://github.com/FernandoLpz/Text-Classification-CNN-PyTorch) which he based on the paper "[Convolutional Neural Networks for Sentence Classification](https://arxiv.org/pdf/1408.5882.pdf)."
-He even drew up some nice diagrams in his Mediam blog post [Text Classification with CNNs in PyTorch](https://medium.com/@fer.neutron/text-classification-with-cnns-in-pytorch-1113df31e79f?sk=12e7c4b3092297ee0e1c71d659297043).
+He has some nice diagrams in his Medium (PAYWALLED) blog post [Text Classification with CNNs in PyTorch ](https://12ft.io/proxy?q=https%3A%2F%2Ftowardsdatascience.com%2Ftext-classification-with-cnns-in-pytorch-1113df31e79f).
-I don't use Medium because of their exploitative and deceptive business practices.
-So I couldn't comment on his blog post to explain the error in his implementation.

 Fernando represented the sentences (sequences of words) as sequences of integers.
 This is common in PyTorch implementations, but the integers are never used as the input to a Deep Learning model because the numerical values of word indices do not contain any information about the words themselves other than their position in a one-hot vector.